gs1/GS1_DigitalLink_Resolver_CE/README.md

 As well as enabling CRUD (Create / Read / Update / Delete) operations on data, <i><b>dataentry-web-server</b></i> also has a BUILD function that runs once per minute as a result of the Docker HEALTHCHECK process set up in the Dockerfile for that container.
 BUILD causes <i><b>dataentry-web-server</b></i> to look for changes in the SQL database and uses it to create documents in the MongoDB database.
 MongoDB can perform high-speed lookups and is ideal for the high-performance reading of data.

+#### Database servers
+This repository includes two extra containers for SQL Server and MongoDB.
+These are included to help you get up and running quickly to experiment and test the service.
+However, you are strongly advised to move to cloud-based versions of these databases, and change the data connection strings in the .ini file in each of the dataentry-web-server and id-web-server (see their respective README.md files).

+##### A note on Microsoft Azure
+The MongoDB code in these web servers are 100% compatible with the Microsoft Azure COSMOS DB service.
+You simply change the connection string as if you were using a MongoDB local or cloud server.
+However you must ass the following string text to the end of the connection string for it to work properly:

+#### Disk volumes
 Three 'disk' volumes are created for internal use by the service database.
 Volume <i><b>gs1resolver-dataentry-volume</b></i> stores the SQL database and <i><b>gs1resolver-document-volume</b></i>
 stores the Mongo document data so that all the data survives the service being shutdown or restarted.
 A further volume, <i><b>gs1resolver-dbbackup-volume</b></i> (not shown in the diagram below) is used to store a backup of the SQL Server database.